 Reporting Changes

 All changes must be reported promptly to the FI.
 Information in a provider’s record can only be changed by submitting a written, signed and dated request on the provider’s letterhead stationery to the FI.
-(See Appendix N for contact information for Provider Enrollment).
+(See Appendix 37.5.4 for contact information for Provider Enrollment).

 NOTE: All correspondence must include the Medicaid provider number.